relliky/Tais_Home_Assistant_Config/README.md

 Voice Assistant:
 - Alexa (free alexa services via emulated_hue)
+  - Extra commands supported:
+    - Alexa, Find my iPhone.
+This will set a "Find My" alert to my iphone.
+Other apple devices are also supported.

 Remote Control:
 - WOL on PCs/NAS
-- HA instance (free DDNS services using DuckDNS as primary and NoIP as secondary)
+- HA instance (free DDNS services using DuckDNS as primary and FreeDNS as secondary)

 Other smart home features but not done in Home Assistant: